hoxxep/Ethereum-2FA/README.md

 # Ethereum Two Factor Authentication

-Simple contract for two factor authentication via Ethereum transactions.
+Simple contract for two factor authentication to online services via Ethereum transactions.
 Note this concept has security and usability flaws, and is therefore merely a demonstration of a basic smart contract and testing with truffle.

 ## Basic Functionality